yezero/sandstorm/roadmap/platform/apps/README.md

 Apps are code -- not running instances of code (those are [grains](../grains)), just the code.
 In addition to executing, code needs to be distributed, updated, and verified.

-Sandstorm apps are distributed as `.spk` package files.
+Thurly apps are distributed as `.spk` package files.
 An SPK is basically an archive of the app's entire userspace filesystem, inluding all code, assets, libraries, and other dependencies.

 ## Package Signatures